derkork/simplegen/README.md

 SimpleGen is a simple yet powerful general-purpose code generator.
 It is not specialized to any language, so whatever your target language is (may it be Java, Kotlin, C#, Ruby, JavaScript, HTML, CSS, etc.) - if it is text then this generator should be able to create it.
-SimpleGen has been used successfully in several projects to help create repetitive or boilerplate code (e.g. JPA entity definitions or JavaScript rest clients), test data and even static documentation websites.
+SimpleGen has been used successfully in several projects to help create repetitive or boilerplate code.
+Some applications in which SimpleGen has been used are:

+- create JPA entity definitions
+- create reusable test data
+- create a JavaScript REST client
+- sanitize and filter OpenAPI specifications
+- generate a static documentation website
+- scraping data from HTML pages

 ## How SimpleGen works